MichaelCurrin/dev-cheatsheets/cheatsheets/javascript/npm/upgrade-packages.md

 If you want to install the latest available.

+Use NPM install.
+I Leave off the version number.

 ```sh
 $ npm install PACKAGE
 ```

-You can upgrade multiple packages at once using a 3rd party package.
+You can upgrade multiple packages at once using a 3rd-party package.

 See [npm-upgrade](https://www.npmjs.com/package/npm-upgrade) homepage and docs.